 Case Option Flash Loader Status 1.
 The user or/and a subcontractor downloads the software into the SOLID FLASHTM NVM on his own.
 Infineon Technologies has not received user software and there are no user data of the Composite TOE in the ROM.
 The Flash Loader can be activated or reactivated by the user or subcontractor to download his software in the SOLID FLASHTM NVM.
 2 The user provides his complete software for the download into the SOLID FLASHTM NVM to Infineon Technologies AG.
 The software is downloaded to the SOLID FLASHTM NVM during chip production.
 The Flash Loader is permanently disabled prior delivery.
 3 The user provides software for the download into the SOLID FLASHTM NVM to Infineon Technologies AG.
-The software is downloaded to the SOLID FLASHTM NVM during chip production.
-When leaving the Infineon Technologies production facility, the Flash Loader is blocked, but can be activated or reactivated by the user or subcontractor to complete the previously stored software parts in the SOLID FLASHTM NVM.
-Precondition is that the user has provided an own reactivation procedure in software prior chip production to Infineon Technologies AG.
+The software is downloaded to the SOLID FLASHTM NVM during chip production. subcontractor to complete the previously stored